-Graham J Tuckwell is a director of ETFSL, ManJer and HoldCo.
-Joseph L Roxburgh is a director of ManJer and HoldCo.
-Christopher JM Foulds is the Compliance Officer of ManJer.
+Graham Tuckwell is a director of ETF Securities Limited and was a director of ManJer and HoldCo until 11 April 2018.
+Joseph Roxburgh was a director of ManJer and HoldCo and the Company Secretary of the Company until 11 April 2018.